 Deadline for Submission of all Proposals: December 15, 2017

 Hebrew language and linguistics

 Biblical, rabbinic, and medieval Hebrew language and literature

-Teaching Hebrew language
+Teaching Hebrew as a second/foreign language

 Teaching Hebrew literature and culture